apache/nuttx/configs/zkit-arm-1769/README.txt

 NuttX buildroot Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^

   A GNU GCC-based toolchain is assumed.
-The files */setenv.sh should be modified to point to the correct path to the Cortex-M3 GCC toolchain (if different from the default in your PATH variable).
+The PATH variable should be modified to point to the correct path to the Cortex-M3 GCC toolchain (if different from the default in your PATH variable).

   If you have no Cortex-M3 toolchain, one can be downloaded from the NuttX Bitbucket download site (https://bitbucket.org/nuttx/nuttx/downloads/).